University of Santo Tomas Faculty of Arts and Letters: Programs/Degrees

 The most populated programs in 2024 were Communication, Political Science, Behavioral Science, Legal Management, and Journalism.

 Facilities

 St. Raymund de Peñafort Building

 St. Raymund de Peñafort Building, which houses both the Faculty of Arts and Letters and the College of Commerce and Business Administration.

-The Faculty is located in the first and second levels of St. Raymund de Peñafort Building in the northeastern part of the UST campus, near Dapitan St. (back of UST).
-The college shares the building with the UST College of Commerce and Business Administration which occupies the third and fourth levels.
+The faculty is located in the first and second levels of St. Raymund de Peñafort Building in the northeastern part of the UST campus, near Dapitan Street.
+The college shares the building with the College of Commerce and Business Administration, which occupies the third and fourth levels.

-It also has a medium-sized auditorium (Jose Rizal Conference Hall) but was transformed into three expandable multimedia rooms, several audio-visual conference rooms, a fully wired computer laboratory, a student activity center, a faculty hall, fully air-conditioned classrooms, free wi-fi access, and photocopying machines.
+It has several audio-visual conference rooms, a fully wired computer laboratory, a student activity center, a faculty hall, fully air-conditioned classrooms, free Wi-Fi access, photocopying machines, and formerly a medium-sized auditorium (Jose Rizal Conference Hall) which was transformed into three expandable multimedia rooms.

 Buenaventura Garcia Paredes, O.P.
 Building

 Buenaventura Garcia Paredes, O.P.
 Building, which houses both the Faculty of Arts and Letters and the College of Tourism and Hospitality Management.

 Two of its programs, Communication and Journalism, utilize the 11th and 12th floors of the Buenaventura Garcia Paredes, O.P.
 Building which is also home to the university's Communications Bureau.